jesalshah14/Maze_BFS_Project/README.md

 ```

 ### LeetCode platform:
-1.Just copy the Class Solution to the Python editor in Leetcode
+1.Just copy the Class Solution to the Python editor in Leetcode<br>
 2.Submit

 # Document(Google Slide):